-Bankole A. Johnson, DSc, MD, MBChB, MPhil, FRCPsych, DFAPA, FACFEI, serves as Professor and Chairman of the Department of Psychiatry, Professor of Pharmacology and Anatomy & Neurobiology, and Director of the Brain Science Research Consortium at the University of Maryland School of Medicine.
+Bankole A. Johnson, DSc, MD, MBChB, MPhil, FRCPsych, DFAPA, FACFEI, serves as Dr. Irving J. Taylor Professor and Chair for the Department of Psychiatry, Professor of Pharmacology and Professor of Anatomy & Neurobiology, and Director of the Brain Science Research Consortium at the University of Maryland School of Medicine.
 Before joining the University of Maryland, he served for nine years as Alumni Professor and Chairman of the Department of Psychiatry and Neurobehavioral Sciences at the University of Virginia.
 He also served as a professor in the Department of Neuroscience and the Department of Medicine at the same university.

 Professor Johnson is a licensed physician and board-certified psychiatrist throughout Europe and in the United States.
 In 1982, he graduated from the University of Glasgow in Scotland with an MBChB, which is the qualifying degree for a physician in the United Kingdom.
 He trained in psychiatry at the Royal London and Maudsley as well as Bethlem Royal Hospitals.
 In 1991, Professor Johnson graduated from the University of London with a Master of Philosophy (MPhil) in neuropsychiatry.
 He then went on to conduct doctoral research at Oxford University and obtained an MD in biomedical sciences from the University of Glasgow in 1993.
 In 2004, Professor Johnson earned a Doctor of Science (DSc, which is the highest doctoral degree that can be granted in science by a British university) in medicine from the University of Glasgow, specializing in neuroscience and neuropharmacology.